Shinjō Itō

-Shinjō Itō (伊藤真乗) was the Japanese founder of the Buddhist school Shinnyo-en.
+Shinjō Itō (伊藤真乗) was the Japanese founder of Shinnyo-en, a Buddhist new religious group.

 He was born in Yamanashi Prefecture in Japan.
 After a career as an aeronautic engineer, he dedicated himself to a religious life.
-He trained at the Daigo-ji monastery and became a Great Master (Great Acharya) of Shingon Buddhism, and founded Shinnyo-en in 1936.
+He trained at the Daigo-ji monastery and became a Dai-Ajari of Shingon Buddhism and later founded Shinnyo-en in 1936.

+In 1950, a high-ranking disciple who worked in the temple office filed formal charges against Itō.
+He claimed he had been beaten during one of the sesshin trainings.
+Itō maintained that he was only trying to suppress the disciple's physical convulsions during the session.
+Itō was arrested on 20 August 1950, and the trial for the case lasted until March 1956, when he was sentenced to seven months imprisonment and three years of probation.

-Besides his work as a Great Buddhist Master and teacher, Ito is also known as a talented Buddhist sculptor and photographer.
+Besides his work as a Buddhist teacher, Itō is also known as a Buddhist sculptor and photographer.
 His works were featured in a Centennial Exhibition throughout Japan in 2006 and a major exhibit at the Milk Gallery in New York City in 2008.
 Other exhibitions include a solo exhibit at the Westwood Art Forum in Westwood, Los Angeles, California from May 8, 2008 – June 29, 2008.